 About Andrew Henderson

-I am a law school teacher in Canberra and a PhD candidate at the Australian National University, researching the 'hidden' or informal curriculum of law school.
+I am a lecturer, lawyer and researcher in Canberra with an interest in the 'hidden' or informal curriculum of law school.
 I am passionate about developing engaging and authentic educational experiences for law students.View all posts by Andrew Henderson →